 October is Global Awareness Month at TWU

-“The activities this month reinforce the Global Connections Initiative’s theme of ‘Explore the World at TWU’ and will help us in our goal of creating a campus climate of global awareness and understanding,” said Dr. Ann Staton, dean of the TWU College of Arts and Sciences.
-Dr. Staton co-directs the initiative with Dr. Richard Nicholas, vice president for student life.
+“Creating a campus climate of global awareness and understanding is the goal of the Global Connections Initiative,” said Dr. Ann Staton, dean of the TWU College of Arts and Sciences.
+“The Global Awareness Month activities reinforce the initiative’s theme of ‘Explore the World at TWU.’”
+Dr. Staton co-chairs the initiative with Dr. Monica Mendez-Grant, TWU vice president for student life.

 Highlights of this month’s activities include:

-- Oct.
-1-29 – Exhibit: “Global Connections Through Dress” in the Old Main Building, Fourth Floor.
-The TWU Fashion and Textiles Department will display global dress from five different countries throughout the month of October.
-Each Monday a new display case with a new country will be made available for viewing by the university community at no charge.
-Displays will include general information about the country and apparel production within the country, and traditional dress worn within the country.
+Oct.
+1-Nov.
+28 — Exhibit: “Global Connections Through Dress” on the fourth floor of the Old Main Building.
+The TWU Department of Fashion and Textiles will display global dress from different countries throughout October and November.
+Each Monday, a new display giving information about the apparel production and traditional dress worn within a specific country will be made available for viewing by the community.
 Free.

 For more information and a detailed schedule of activities, visit www.twu.edu/global.

 Launched in 2009, the goal of the TWU Global Connections Initiative is to provide global opportunities, experiences and connections for TWU students, faculty, staff and the community.
 The initiative also is charged with helping all TWU students become global citizens with the knowledge, skills and abilities to excel in learning, living and working in a global, diverse and complex society.